rshah03/rshah.io/src/pages/08-01-2017-firstPost/index.md

 ---
 path: "/i-want-to-code"
-title: "How do I Code?"
+title: "'How do I Code?'"
 ---

 ## Why?
 I've had a lot of people come up to me tell me that they want to learn how to code.
 The one thing most, if not all, of them share in common is that they seldom know where and/or how to start.
 Learning to code goes well beyond simply learning how to write it.
 There needs to be a purpose; a reason for which you want to learn the skill(s).